Get

 If you don’t have family or friends available during your work schedule, you can try using a pet-sitting service.
 This will ensure that your dog doesn’t have to leave the comfort and familiarity of their home.
 When looking for a pet sitter, make sure to visit only reputable businesses and websites that have vigorous onboarding processes for their pet sitters.
 Good pet-sitting businesses will also usually have pet sitters with experience in caring for dogs with health issues.

-6. Ask Your Veterinarian About Boarding Services
+6. Ask a Veterinarian About Boarding Services

 Some veterinary clinics have a boarding facility.
 Their boarding services may be restricted to pets that require extra monitoring before or after surgery.
-However, your veterinarian may have the capacity to board your dog if you don’t have any other options.
+However, the veterinarian may have the capacity to board your dog if you don’t have any other options.
 So, it doesn’t hurt to ask if your dog can stay with them for a few days while they recover.
 It’ll also ensure that your dog is being watched and cared for by professionals who have experience working with sick animals.
 Be prepared to pay a hospitalization fee for each day they spend there, but if your dog needs to be checked frequently throughout the day, this may be one of the best solutions.

 woman-and-sick-old-german-shepherd-at-veterinarian